 It's easy to assume that older drivers are always going to pay more for auto insurance.
 After all, their often-impaired vision, memory, and reflexes tend to lead to increased accidents and other mishaps.
 And higher accident frequency equals higher car insurance premiums, right?
+Not necessarily.

 older drivers can save on car insurance

-While it's undeniably true that senior drivers have higher crash rates than their middle-aged counterparts, and thus often pay a prettier penny for their car insurance, several factors can help lower their car insurance rates.
+While it's true that senior drivers have higher crash rates than their middle-aged counterparts, and thus often pay a prettier penny for their car insurance, several factors can help lower their car insurance rates.
 For instance, many car insurance companies offer discounts for drivers between the ages of 55 to 70 since their wealth of experience usually makes them very safe drivers.
 Generally, it isn't until around 70 that senior drivers may begin to see increased rates.

 Even then, there are ways to save.